top of page

 Elizabeth Evans, Trainer

-I’m a twenty seven year-old high-school graduate, and I’ve ridden in both the hunter/jumper and dressage disciplines since I was six years old.
+I’m a thirty-two year-old high-school graduate, and I’ve ridden in both the hunter/jumper and dressage disciplines since I was six years old.
 I got my first horse, The Little Brown Pony (the greatest first horse I could have asked for), when I was ten and never looked back.
 I have been active as the Assistant Trainer at Mischief Farm since I was twelve, and in more recent years have taken over as the main trainer.
 I discovered that show jumping was my true calling around the age of twelve after I jumped my first four foot fence.

 image2.jpeg